garrandall/popular-music-data/tracks/all-of-the-lights-kanye-west.md

 Whoa, whoa
-(I tried to tell you but all I could say was ohh) Whoa, whoa
+(I tried to tell you but all I could say was oh)
+Whoa, whoa
-(I tried to tell you but all I could say was ohh) Whoa, whoa
+(I tried to tell you but all I could say was oh)
+Whoa, whoa
-(I tried to tell you but all I could say was ohh) Whoa, whoa
+(I tried to tell you but all I could say was oh)
+Whoa, whoa
 (I tried to tell you but all I could say)